-Mr Chang Feng-chang, the Chairman bears responsibilities for leading the Board and the workings of the Board.
+Mr Liu Yi, the Chairman bears responsibilities for leading the Board and the workings of the Board.
 The Chairman, with the assistance of the Company Secretary and/or their representative, ensures that the Board meetings are held when necessary and sets the board meeting agenda in consultation with the CEO.
 The Chairman and the CEO ensure that Board members are provided with complete, adequate and timely information on a regular basis to enable them to be fully apprised of the affairs of the Company and to make informed judgment on matters tabled before the Board.
 Board papers incorporating sufficient information from the management are forwarded to the Board members in advance of a Board Meeting to enable each member to be adequately prepared.

-Mr Chua Ser Miang has been appointed as Lead Independent Director of the Company pursuant to Provision 3.3 of the Code.
-The Lead Independent Director will lead and co-ordinate the activities of the Independent Directors and serve as a principal liaison on Board issues between the Independent Directors and the Executive Directors of the Board.
+Mr Tan Kah Ghee has been redesignated as the Lead Independent Director of the Company on 1 April 2021 pursuant to Provision 3.3 of the Code.
+The Lead Independent Director will provide leadership in situations where the Chairman is conflicted.
 The Lead Independent Director is available to shareholders who have concerns for which contact through the normal channels of the CEO, Executive Directors or Chief Financial Officer have failed to resolve or for which such contact is inappropriate.